 Having no credit history can be such a catch 22.
 Without credit, you can't get a credit card or loan.
 But you can't build credit until you've shown positive payment behavior on a credit card or loan.
 So if you can't get credit without building it or build it without having it, how are you supposed to get your first credit card?

 Since this is a problem that affects many, there are options in place to help.
-There are credit cards out there designed for first-time credit builders.
+Credit cards for people with no credit history do exist.
 They don't tend to come with a lot of options and rewards - but they do come with more lenient qualification requirements.
 What's more, you can use them to build credit until you can graduate on to a better credit card.

-MyBankTracker experts picked the following as top credit cards:
+MyBankTracker experts picked the following as the best credit cards for first timers:

 Best for Students to Build Credit